 mefenoxam (Ridomil Gold SL): 1.0 pt/A preplant or at planting; PHI 7d, REI 48h, Group 4.
 For crown rot phase only.
 Apply as a drench at planting or as a banded application.
 Must be moved into soil mechanically or by irrigation.
 Use as a preventative, will not cure infected plants.

 Verticillium species can persist in the soil for many years in the absence of susceptible plants.
 Follow a 4- to 5-year crop rotation with non-solanaceous crops to reduce inoculum levels in fields.
 Include grain crops in the rotation.
 Control weeds as many weeds are susceptible to Verticillium.
 Remove and destroy infected plant material after harvest.
 Resistance to Verticillium species in pepper and eggplant is poor.
 Fumigate in fall with Vapam as directed on the label.
 Mulching plants with black plastic may reduce disease severity.
-See Soil Fumigation Outdoors (page 89).
+See Soil Fumigation Outdoors in the Disease Management section.